jjanbol/projects/README.md

 Conclusion

-Both our Code Assistant LLM application and GitHub Copilot serve valuable roles depending on the user's needs:
+Both Code Assistant LLM application and GitHub Copilot serve valuable roles depending on the user's needs:

 For users who prioritize programming support and want detailed explanations, code variations, and access to external learning materials, our LLM application is the better choice.